Politics & Elections Oct 29, 2020

 “Partisans on both sides have generated coherent narratives, which they experience as capital-T truth,” says Finkel.
 “And although the details of the two narratives are entirely different, they align in promoting the belief that the other side is so corrupt that our side would be gullible dupes to adhere to the sorts of norms that have long upheld democracy in America.”

-The effects have been on full display in the country’s response to COVID-19.
 Perhaps most alarming is the tendency of partisans, in response to the “existential threat” the other side poses, to justify antidemocratic behavior: violating election laws, flouting checks and balances, even promoting unrest.

 “As political sectarianism has surged in recent years,” the researchers write, “so too has support for violent tactics.”

-Lowering the Temperature
+Lowering the Temperature on Political Tensions

 So what can we do, as policymakers or citizens, to mitigate political sectarianism in the U.S.?
 How do we build a political culture that’s focused on ideas and not unbridgeable identities?